Zimtente/ens-collections/README.md

 0002,37929174533718175565910670676525701091954781139941253617179119590462796771323
 ```

-**Adding/Removing Names from a Collection**
+### Adding/Removing Names from a Collection

-To modify an existing collection:
+To modify an existing collection, please create an issue or pull request and provide:

+- Explanation why the item should be added/removed from a collection
 - Collection Name
 - Name of the item
-- Token ID of the item
+- (Optional) Token ID of the item
-- Explanation why the item should be added/removed from a collection

-**Remove an existing item from a category**
-* Name of the item
-* TokenId of the item
-* Category the item should be removed from
-* Explanation why the item should be removed from a category

 ### Additional Information

-* How to convert a name into a token ID: https://docs.ens.domains/dapp-developer-guide/ens-as-nft
+- How to convert a name into a token ID: https://docs.ens.domains/dapp-developer-guide/ens-as-nft